|Location||57° 41’N 004° 10’ W||Anchorage Position||57° 40.95’N 004° 09.6W|

 Capital of the Highlands and Scotland's fifth city, Inverness is situated at the north end of the Great Glen and throughout her history has always been an important centre of transport and communication.
 Today the city is a vibrant, friendly place and there is plenty to do here with all major high street shops, the cathedral, museumand lovely walks on the centrally located Ness Islands in the river of the same name.

 No visit to the Scottish Highlands would be complete without taking in some spectacular scenery and a distillery.
 Overlooking the shores of the Dornoch Firth, Glenmorangie has been producing malt whisky for more than 150 years.
-You'll see the various stages of production and have the opportunity to enjoy a dram before continuing your journey to reach Shin Falls where you can stretch your legs and take in the atmosphere of this scenic spot.
-There is also a visitor centre with a café and a gift shop with items from Harrods of Knightsbridge!
+You'll see the various stages of production and have the opportunity to enjoy a dram before continuing your journey to reach Falls of Shin, renowned not for their height, but fortheir great power, salmon can often be seen attempting to pass up the falls in the summer and early autumn.
+Stop by the immersing space of the Mac & Wild Café offering wild cooking setup from which you can come and experience the magic of the Scottish Highlands first hand.

 Pass through the vibrant Highland capital of Inverness on your way to Loch Ness, one of Scotland's largest lochs and (allegedly) home to the Loch Ness Monster.
 Loch Ness lies on the Great Glen and forms part of the Caledonian Canal which links Fort William in the west with Inverness in the east.
 Visit the dramatic ruins of Castle Urquhart: a critical stronghold in its day, situated on a promontory overlooking Loch Ness.
 The excellent visitor's centre sets the scene before you visit the Castle.
 Don't forget to keep your eyes open for signs of Nessie!